jscs-dev/node-jscs/README.md

 Type: `Boolean` or `String`

+Values:

-Values: `true` or 'strict' (to disallow multiple variable declarations within a for loop)
+- `true` disallows multiple variable declarations except within a for loop
+- 'strict' disallows all multiple variable declarations
+- 'exceptUndefined' allows declarations where all variables are not defined

 #### Example